sureshpai/firebase-vault/README.md

  There are commercial services like [Fogpad](https://www.fogpad.net/) that provide similar functionality.
 So, why write another one?
 This was mostly an itch that I needed to scratch.
  I have always wanted to do this project; hopefully putting it down now will help me focus on other things.
-Maybe I will actually use it '*gasp*'.
+Maybe I will actually use it!.

  ## The stack

  [Firebase](https://firebase.com) will be the storage device.
-Firebase also provides hosting, so plus+.
+Firebase also provides hosting, so that is an additional plus.

  I will use a browser on all devices to access the "application".
-The "application" will be an angular thick client, which will use [SJCL][https://crypto.stanford.edu/sjcl/,"Stanfords Javascript Crypto Library"] to handle encrypting/decrypting using javascript on the browser.
+The "application" will be an angular thick client, which will use [SJCL](https://crypto.stanford.edu/sjcl/,"Stanfords Javascript Crypto Library") to handle encrypting/decrypting using javascript on the browser.

  Since ordinary text is so boring on a mobile device, I will add markdown support.
 Markdown documents